Phase-locking in $k$-partite networks of delay-coupled oscillators: Introduction

+Multipartite networks are relevant in numerous contexts and have recently attracted considerable attention.
+Tripartite networks are useful in understanding the relationship of plants, pollinators and herbivores in ecology, for instance, or between crop species, seeds and farmers in ethnobiology \cite{barbillon2020}.
+The structure and dynamics of multilayer ecological networks between species \cite{shai2017} can also be seen as a multipartite network, and other situations where this is useful is in the study of medicinal plants, their chemical components and the physiological targets \cite{namgil2021}.
+Metabolic signalling pathways constructed from protein and gene regulatory networks \cite{maslov2002} are multipartite, as are kinship and marriage networks \cite{white2004} that can be used to understand social ties and integration.
+Other contexts where these networks have been used are in the transmission of sexual disease \cite{fredrik2003}, collaboration networks between authors, articles and research fields \cite{katy2004}, product recommendation systems as well as modelling and prediction of user demands \cite{lu2012, antonia2016}.

-Bipartite graphs, the $k$=2 case, have been studied in some detail earlier.
-In the simplest example, namely a pair of delay-coupled Kuramoto oscillators, Schuster and Wagner \cite{schuster1989} described the solutions in detail and discussed the nature of multistability as well as the basins of attraction of coexisting phase locked solutions.
+Dynamics on bipartite graphs have been studied earlier, starting with the work of Schuster and Wagner \cite{schuster1989} who examined the case of two delay-coupled Kuramoto oscillators and described the solutions in detail.
+They also discussed the nature of multistability as well as the basins of attraction of coexisting phase locked solutions.
 The role of delayed feedback on the transition to synchrony was studied by Goldobin and Pikovsky \cite{goldobin2006} for a globally coupled ensemble of Kuramoto oscillators.
-Earl and Strogatz \cite{earl2003} investigated the stability of the phase locked solutions in the general case of delay-coupling and provided a stability criteria for the in-phase synchronised solutions.
+Earl and Strogatz \cite{earl2003} investigated the stability of the phase locked solutions in the general case of delay-coupling and provided a stability criterion for the in-phase synchronised solutions.
 Punetha et.al. \cite{punetha2015} showed that a discrete time-delay, can lead to remote synchronisation of the oscillators for appropriate frequency mismatch between the partitions.
 For a general bipartite system of oscillators, the exact stability criteria for in-phase and anti-phase solutions have been obtained \cite{atay2015}, and it has been proved that these are indeed the generic solutions.